Myron Lewis

-Myron Lewis (born November 24, 1987) is a former American football cornerback.
-He was drafted by the Tampa Bay Buccaneers in the third round of the 2010 NFL Draft.
-Lewis played college football at Vanderbilt University, where he garnered SEC honors his junior and senior years.
+Myron A. Lewis (born November 24, 1987) is an American former professional football cornerback who is currently the defensive backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+He was selected by the Tampa Bay Buccaneers in the third round of the 2010 NFL draft.
+Lewis played college football for the Vanderbilt Commodores, where he garnered SEC honors in his junior and senior years.

 Professional career

 Tampa Bay Buccaneers

-Lewis was selected 67th overall in the 2010 NFL Draft by the Tampa Bay Buccaneers.
+Lewis was selected in the third round with the 67th overall in the 2010 NFL draft by the Tampa Bay Buccaneers.
 On August 8, 2013, Lewis was waived by the Buccaneers.

 Detroit Lions

 On August 11, 2013, Lewis was signed by the Detroit Lions.
 On August 25, 2013, he was cut by the Detroit Lions.

 Las Vegas Outlaws

 On January 30, 2015, Lewis was assigned to the Las Vegas Outlaws of the Arena Football League (AFL).

+BC Lions

+Lewis signed with the BC Lions on May 27, 2015.

 Hudson Valley Fort

 In the fall of 2015, Lewis signed with the Hudson Valley Fort of the Fall Experimental Football League (FXFL).

 Arizona Rattlers

 On October 16, 2015, Lewis was assigned to the Arizona Rattlers.
 On November 11, 2015, Lewis was placed on recallable reassignment.